Rhooba/Health-Track-App/README.md

 - Add more data visualization options

 ## Acknowledgement
-Shout out to ChatGPT and Clause Sonnet 4.
+Shout out to ChatGPT and Claude Sonnet 4.
 The best coding buddies you could ask for. ❤️

 ## License
 BD-3 Clause License